AUTHOR: The Dental CFO

 “Master’s Rule” for Renting Your Home or Vacation Property to Your Own Business

 If you haven’t conducted business at your home or rental property by holding staff meetings, company retreats, holiday parties, or other events, perhaps you should consider it over renting a hotel or a similar facility.

-A little-known tax benefit is that if a dental practice rents that home from the owner and it’s for business purposes – as in the practice pays rent to you personally – you don’t need to pay taxes on the rent, provided that the stay is for 14 days or less.
+A little-known tax benefit is that if a dental practice rents a home from its owner for business purposes — as in the practice pays rent to you personally — you don’t need to pay taxes on the rent, provided that the stay is for 14 days or less.
 And the practice still gets a deduction for rent paid.

 Tax Benefits For Hiring Family in Your Dental Practice

-Since family businesses were originally the cornerstone of the American economy, there are numerous provisions in the tax code that still provide benefits to hiring your spouse and children in your small business.
+Since family businesses were originally the cornerstone of the American economy, numerous provisions in the tax code still provide benefits to hiring your spouse and children in your small business.

 The jobs created don’t need to be in a dental capacity.
 They can be in support functions, like admin, payroll, marketing, maintenance, and janitorial.
 You just need to set them up on a W-2 or 1099.

 If any of your children are under 18, and your dental practice operates as a sole proprietorship or is otherwise unincorporated, neither your child nor your business will have to pay Federal Insurance Contributions Act (FICA) taxes on their pay.